ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk.md

 # BULK INSERT statement

-Insert data from CSV, NDJSON, URL or streaming sources to a FeatureBase table.
+BULK INSERT data from CSV, NDJSON, URL or streaming sources to a FeatureBase table.

 ## BNF diagrams